WebAssembly/binaryen/README.md

  * If an interpreter is provided, we run the output through it, checking for parse errors.
  * If tests are provided, we run exactly those.
 If none are provided, we run them all.

+## FAQ

+ * How does this relate to the new WebAssembly backend which is being developed in upstream LLVM?
+  * This is separate from that.
+This project focuses on compiling asm.js to WebAssembly, as emitted by Emscripten's asm.js backend.
+This is useful because while in the long term Emscripten hopes to use the new WebAssembly backend, the `asm2wasm` route is a very quick and easy way to generate WebAssembly output.
+It will also be useful for benchmarking the new backend as it progresses.

 ## License & Contributing

 Same as Emscripten: MIT license.